-You can also use "drag and drop" to Copy/Paste a block within the current preset, as well as between separate Helix Native and/or HX Edit windows, as follows.

-- Between separate Helix Native instances and/or HX Edit windows Drag and drop copies the block, to any path. - Drag and drop can be used to copy any processing type blocks Amps, Cabs, IRs, FX (as long as supported by the current Helix Native HC mode).
+You can also use "drag and drop" to copy/paste or move a block, including all its current settings, within the current preset, as well as between separate Helix Native and/or HX Edit windows.
+Copy or move can be performed with any processing type blocks - Amps, Cabs, IRs, FX (as long as the block type is supported by the target destination's Signal Flow).
+The following drag and drop actions are available for blocks.